mwicks7/jeopardy.js/README.md

 # JEOPARDY!js

-I'm not Alex Trebeck but THIS IS JEOPARDY.js.
+I'm not Alex Trebek but "THIS IS JEOPARDY.js."
 Test your trivia skills with actual clues from 38 seasons of the show.

 Big thanks to https://jservice.io/ for providing the API endpoints.